CYBERPHRENIA/CYBERPHRENIA/README.md

 Your actual Ame-chan/KAngel & Mimikyu fictkin!💕 ((send help) actually no-))

-DO NOT COVER, COPY OR CUDDLE! - Taking inspo from my skins is okay, but do not copy or post without having my permission.
+DO NOT COVER, COPY OR CUDDLE! - Ask for cuddles before.
+Taking inspo from my skins is okay, but do not copy or post without having my permission.

 ![image](https://files.catbox.moe/7b71cc.jpeg)